TOAST-DOCS/Compute-Image-Builder/en/component-guide.md

 ## NHN Kubernetes Service(NKS) Worker Node

-You can create images by using NHN Kubernetes Service (NKS) Worker Node.
+You can create an image that can be used as a worker node for NHN Kubernetes Service (NKS).
 For more information, see [NKS User Guide](https://docs.nhncloud.com/ko/Container/NKS/en/user-guide/#_23).